arcsecond-io/standard-stars-catalogues/README.md

 * `around=<RA in decimal degrees,Dec in decimal degrees>`
 * `count=<integer>` (optional, default to 5, max to 10).

-And last but not least, dedicated webpages with modern filtering tools are made available at https://www.arcsecond.io/catalogues/ for catalogues and https://www.arcsecond.io/standardstars/ .
+And last but not least, dedicated webpages with modern filtering tools are made available at https://www.arcsecond.io/catalogues/ for catalogues and a complete and free Standard Stars Browser is made available at https://www.arcsecond.io/standardstars/ .